MrRaidrop/PersonDetection/README.md

 Person_V2.h5: Model trained using the improved dataV2 dataset.
 Acceptable result.

-face_detection_model.h5: The model trained using images of datasetV2, using Yolo to mark the faces.
+face_detection_model.h5: The model trained using images of datasetV2.
 The outcome is acceptable, can somehow track faces, still need fine-tune, can not deal with edge cases.

 ## work-remain